erwanp/fritz-android-tutorials/CameraBoilerplateApp/README.md

 In order to use Fritz, please [register for a free account](https://app.fritz.ai/register).

-**Step 2: Clone / Fork the fritz-android-tutorials repository and open the camera app in Android Stuido**
+**Step 2: Clone / Fork the fritz-android-tutorials repository and open the camera app in Android Studio**

 ```
 git clone https://github.com/fritzlabs/fritz-android-tutorials.git
 ```

-In Android Studio, choose "Open an existing Android Studio project" and select ``skeleton-live-video-app``.
+In Android Studio, choose "Open an existing Android Studio project" and select `skeleton-live-video-app`.

 **Step 3: Build the Android Studio Project**